ybonjour/jenkins-dashboard/README.md

 - Tests
 - Performance optimizations
 - Clean code
+- Browser compatibility (I am preetty sure it only works in Chrome >= 61)
 - ...

 Use with caution.
-Also, I am pretty sure it only works in Chrome >= 61.

 ## USAGE
 You need docker to run jenkins-dashboard.